sophieroseking/milestone-one/README.md

 The Monkees band website - Milestone project 1

-One or two paragraphs providing an overview of your project.

-Essentially, this part is your sales pitch.

-This is a four page website providing the band with a way to share their music and information about the band with their fans.
+This is a four page website providing the band 'The Monkees' with a way to share their music and information about the band with their fans.
+This is a simple design, which uses the mobile-first approach.
+The colors used were picked from the background image of the band and was designed to easily guide users to the information the band wanted them to know.
+The band were keen to gain new followers on socail emdia, so a large, fixed social media footer was used on each page.

 UX